 The future of the exchange program is in the hands of the students, and that is exactly where it should be.
 As long as there are people who want to learn from one another, and bridge the boundaries that define nations, the effort to reach world peace through understanding still has a chance.

-To get involved in J-1 exchange, consider becoming a host family for an international exchange student!
+Get involved in J-1 exchange, consider becoming a host family for an international exchange student!